Why are p-values uniformly distributed?

 Show functions

-## Function to annotate decile range of each data point
+## 1. Function to annotate decile interval for each test statistic t

 annotate_decile_range <- function(decile){